nodejs/node/doc/api/tls.md

 is set to describe how authorization failed.
 Note that depending on the settings of the TLS server, unauthorized connections may still be accepted.

-The `tlsSocket.npnProtocol` and `tlsSocket.alpnProtocol` properties are strings that contain the selected NPN and ALPN protocols, respectively.
-When both NPN and ALPN extensions are received, ALPN takes precedence over NPN and the next protocol is selected by ALPN.

-When ALPN has no selected protocol, `tlsSocket.alpnProtocol` returns `false`.
+The `tlsSocket.alpnProtocol` property is a string that contains the selected ALPN protocol.
+When ALPN has no selected protocol, `tlsSocket.alpnProtocol` equals `false`.

 The `tlsSocket.servername` property is a string containing the server name requested via SNI.